Skip to main content

 Maura Healy at volunteer event with La Colaborativa.

-With extensive experience as a health promoter, research assistant, and social worker, Angie Nataly Coronado, MPH ’23, carries a deep commitment to advancing health equity through community-rooted work.
+With extensive experience as a health promoter, research assistant, and trained physician, Angie Nataly Coronado, MPH ’23, carries a deep commitment to advancing health equity through community-rooted work.
 Today, that commitment guides her role as a director of health equity at La Colaborativa, an organization focused on supporting and empowering Latinx immigrants and their families in Greater Boston.

 Empowering and elevating Latinx immigrants and their families in Greater Boston as told by Angie Nataly Coronado, MPH ’23

-This season has been particularly challenging for many of the families we serve.
-I’m devoting my energy to support our neighbors during this time.
+I’m devoting my energy to support them during this time.
 I believe educating others about the programs and initiatives led by La Colaborativa is a powerful way to show how valuable the organization’s work is.

 One of the most impactful collaborations I’ve been part of is our partnership with fellow Harvard Chan alumna Elsie Taveras, MPH ’01, whose leadership has helped bring the Puente a la Salud Clinic to life.
 This first-of-its-kind initiative, in partnership with Mass General Brigham, offers accessible preventive care, chronic disease management, and adult immunizations directly within a trusted community setting.